etternagame/etterna/CmdRemoval/README.md

 And then it will list all the files that were(or should be) changed:
 ![image](img/image3.png?raw=true)

-And it's done, congrats
+And it's done, congrats.

-## troubleshooting
+## Troubleshooting

-If you have any questions or if anything broke you can find me(Frustration#2297) on the Etterna Dev Group discord
+If you have any questions or if anything broke you can find me (Frustration#2297) on the Etterna Dev Group discord